Viewing properties for a workgroup - Amazon Redshift

 The Limits tab has settings for controlling capacity and use limits for Amazon Redshift Serverless.
 It contains the following panels:

 • Base capacity in Redshift processing units (RPUs) - You can set the base capacity of the compute resources used to process your workload.
-For more information, see Understanding Amazon Redshift Serverless capacity.
+For more information, see Compute capacity for Amazon Redshift Serverless.

 • Usage limits - You can set up to four limits for the maximum compute resources that your Amazon Redshift Serverless instance can use in a time period, and select actions for Amazon Redshift Serverless to perform when reaching those limits.
 For example, you can set your workgroup to have two limits, one of 500 RPU hours and one of 900 RPU hours.
 You can have Amazon Redshift Serverless send you an alert when it reaches the first limit of 500 RPU hours, then turn off user queries when it reaches the second limit of 900 hours.
 These limits help control your costs and make them more predictable.